DAILY DISCIPLINE #56

 Day 7- Already they had forgotten the glorious victory a few days earlier at the Red Sea.
 What did Moses do?

 Day 8- What else could Moses do?
 The Lord was the only one he could turn to.
 Gradually Moses was learning that the whole responsibility of this pilgrimage was on the great shoulders of the Almighty.
-Whenever there is any trouble or cause for concern our cry should be to the Lord, who is our help in time of present trouble.
+Whenever there is any trouble or cause for concern our cry should be to the Lord, who is our help in times of present trouble.

 Day 9- After the experience at Marah, what did Elim contain?

 Day 10- Elim is a symbol of rest and refreshment and there is no desert march without one.
 It is a gift of God when He lifts drooping hearts and feeble knees.
 Moses had been through nine gruelling rounds with Pharaoh and already had contended with more than enough complaints and criticisms from the people.
-God knows just how much we can bear and will not allow temptation to be more than we can withstand.
+God knows just how much we can bear and will not allow the temptation to be more than we can withstand.

 I Corinthians 10:13